KyoriPowered/adventure-docs/source/platform/fabric.rst

      }
    }

-From here, audiences can be aquired for players and any other ``CommandSource``.
+From here, audiences can be acquired for players and any other ``CommandSource``.
 Specialized serializer instances are also available, to allow using game information in component serialization.

 ~~~~~~~~~~~~
 Localization